fortuity/subdomain-authentication/README.markdown

 If you add functionality to this application, create an alternative implementation, or build an application that is similar, please contact me and I'll add a note to the README so that others can find your work.

 ## Similar Applications

+For a complete example implementation of [Rails 3 subdomains with authentication](http://github.com/fortuity/rails3-subdomain-devise), using Devise, with a detailed tutorial, see: [http://github.com/fortuity/rails3-subdomain-devise](http://github.com/fortuity/rails3-subdomain-devise)

 For a similar application (for Rails 2.3) that uses [Authlogic](http://github.com/binarylogic/authlogic/tree/master) and [Subdomain_fu](http://github.com/mbleigh/subdomain-fu), see [authlogic_subdomain_fu_startup_app](http://github.com/devinterface/authlogic_subdomain_fu_startup_app).